Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/TASKS.md

 ***
 Last three years data on unemployment for managers was 15%, 17% and 14% for managers; 6%, 6%, 5% for engineers; and 23%, 27%, and 25% for operators.
 Last three years, the need for workers on average and per firm was 4, 6, 5 for managers; 13, 12, 13 for engineers; and 7, 7, 9 for operators.
 Using this information, predict how many workers your company will need in one year from now for each of its 3 occupations if unemployment is predicted to be 10% for managers, 4% for engineers, and 20% for operators.

+From the unmeplyment data for each tree types of workers and taking into account the need for workers on average and per firm, if unemployment is predicted to be 10% for managers, 4% for engineers, and 20% for operators , the company is likely to need 4 managers, 12 engineers and 7 operators at the end of this year.
+These predictions are the result of the calculations obtained from the matrix operations.
+The last matrix obtained was [4,3333,12,458,7,0417], so after the aproximations the predictions obtained are the metioned previously.

 Last but not least, for each occupation, compare your predictions to anticipate mismatches.